 And they are so underutilized.

 Just to set the record straight, really, when was the last time you cooked or ate beets?

 Eat more beets and your brain will be well-fed with the right fuel.
 So what’s so great about them anyway?

 A chemical called betanin is responsible for the red color found in beets and is associated with slowing brain aging.

 Now if that is not a superpower, I don’t what is.

 That is exactly what I want, a young and agile brain.
 Researchers found that this compound betanin inhibits the accumulation of the misfolded proteins or the alfa beta proteins associated with Alzheimer’s.

 Betanin thereby slows down Alzheimer’s progression.

-Beets also contain nitrates, which aids in improving blood flow through the body and thus helps nutrients to reach the brain and feed those brain cells so they perform at optimal levels.
+Beets also contain nitrates, which aid in improving blood flow through the body and thus help nutrients to reach the brain and feed those brain cells so they perform at optimal levels.